nerdyRico303/workspace_cpp/README.md

 The main goal of this c++ program is to solve the main Eight Queen problem.

-However, the program is also fleshed out so that it is able to solve n-queen problem (prerequisite: n>0 is a must).
+However, the program is also fleshed out so that it is able to solve n-queen questions (prerequisite: n>0 is a must).